fetchai/colearn/docs/index.md

 Colearn is a library that enables privacy-preserving decentralized machine learning tasks on the FET network.

-This blockchain-mediated collective learning system enables multiple stakeholders to build a shared machine learning model without needing to rely on a central authority.
+This blockchain-mediated collective learning system enables multiple stakeholders to build a shared machine learning model without needing to rely on a central authority, and without revealing their dataset to the other stakeholders.
 This library is currently in development.

 ## How collective learning works
-A group of *learners* come together, each of whom have their own datasets and want to collaborate on training a machine learning model.
+A group of *learners* come together, each of whom have their own datasets and want to collaborate on training a machine learning model over a set number of rounds.
+We refer to this as an 'experiment'.
 In each round of collective learning:

 1. One learner is selected to train the model and propose a new set of model weights.